Ahmed Jan Thirakwa: Early life and career

 The name "Thirakwa" is not actually his original name, but was a nickname he earned from his guru's father.
 One day, while watching him practise, his guru's father remarked that he played so well his fingers seemed to be "shimmering" on the tabla.
 This earned him the nickname Thirakwa (shimmering).

 It is also rumored that his tone was similar to the thunderous cracking sound of lightning.
 A great lightning is sometimes described as "Thirakwa".
 In popular jargon, Ahmad Jan Thirakwa is termed as the "Mount Everest of Tabla".
 He performed at regular intervals in almost all the music conferences in various parts of the country and gained popularity as well as admiration.
 A connoisseur of biryani and kababs, Ahmad Jan was famous for his interpretation of the wide-ranging patterns of the beat-cycles which he liberally taught to his disciples.
+He made history by playing the tabla as a solo instrument at a time when it was only used and accepted as an accompanist.
 A few number of his live recordings are now available in audio-visual form that include excerpts from his different programmes over the years and which also provide glimpses of his mastery over percussion.

-According to The Hindu newspaper article on Ahmed Jan Thirakwa, "Ustad Thirakwa, for instance, was revered both as a soloist and an accompanist.
+He was the tabla player on the famous 'jugulbandi' (duet) of Bismillah Khan and Vilayat Khan.
+According to The Hindu newspaper article on Ahmed Jan Thirakwa, "Ustad Thirakwa, for instance, was revered both as a soloist and as an accompanist.
 He belongs to the glittering galaxy of Hindustani classical music along with other supernovae such as Aftab-e-Mausiqui ('Sun of Music') Faiyaz Khan, Abdul Karim Khan, Allabande Khan, Alladiya Khan, Allauddin Khan and Bade Ghulam Ali Khan."